tilburgsciencehub/website/content/topics/Analyze/causal-inference/did/canonical-did-table.md

 ---
 title: "An Introduction to Difference-in-Difference Analysis"
-description: "This building block motivates causal inference, provides theoretical background for the difference-in-difference method and an example that walks you through how to set up the data to compute difference in means table for the 2 x 2 case.  "
+description: "This topic provides background and motivation for the difference-in-difference method and an example that walks you through how to set up the data to compute difference in means table for the 2 x 2 case. "
 keywords: "causal inference, difference-in-difference, DID, R, regression, model, canonical DiD, difference in means table, potential outcomes framework, average treatment effect, ATE, ATT, ATU, treatment effects"
 draft: false
 weight: 9